rubymonsters/speakerinnen_liste/README.md

 # Export emails:

-connect to heroku and the console use the rake task: profiles_to_csv then the firstname, lastname and email address of all published and not exported profiles is outputed copy and past in numbers
+- connect to heroku and the console
+- use the rake task: profiles_to_csv
+- this prints the firstname, lastname and email address of all published and not exported profiles
+- copy that and paste in numbers ( or any other spreadsheet app )

-it also set the exported_at field to the current date
+- this also sets the exported_at field to the current date so we conlyy export each profile once

 # ♥ Code of Conduct